 Writing is my deliverance, my gift, and my responsibility.
 My dad in the later years of his life decided to set down his memoirs and to record some of the history of our family, as my grandfather, his father, did before him.
 It was a significant legacy, one that I don’t take for granted.
 We learn who we are from history, whether it be world history or our personal stories.
 I am compelled to continue to weave this thread of commonality of family and of life.

 Too many times in daily life I struggle to maintain my center.
 The inner landscape is sometimes bumpy and I long for a smooth, even road, especially at this point in my life.
-I am in my 66th year here on this planet, for pity’s sake!
 The challenge is to become an authentic being, to draw boundaries and recognize my weaknesses and strengths.
 What I crave most is connection, with my inner self and with others.

 It takes courage to tell the story.
 Writing is my lifeline and it is also my biggest challenge.
 The fear is that others will be offended or hurt if I am honest.
 I won’t get very far that way; certainly.
 I understand the reason for fiction and pen names, for a writer can cloak herself in a part; much like playing on stage.